TheOdinProject/curriculum/foundations/installations/text_editors.md

 #### Notice about unsandboxed download

-You might see a notice starting with `N: Download is performed unsandboxed (...)`.
-You don't need to worry about it.
-[You can read a Reddit post for more information.](https://www.reddit.com/r/linux4noobs/comments/ux6cwx/comment/i9x2twx/)
+If you see a something like `N: Download is performed unsandboxed (...)`, you don't need to worry about it as the [`N:` just means it's a notice and not a warning](https://www.reddit.com/r/linux4noobs/comments/ux6cwx/comment/i9x2twx/).

 </div>